-According to DVB SI [10], service_type=0x01 should be used for MPEG-2 SD digital television service.
+According to DVB SI [10], service\type=0x01 should be used for MPEG-2 SD digital television service.
 However, it may also be used for services using other encodings, including encodings that have a specific entry, e.g. advanced codec HD digital television service.
+That doesn't apply to services using HEVC video coding which should be explicitly and unambiguously signalled as stated above.